 This technology has an efficiency rating of 99.97%.
 As such, it can trap and remove dust, mold, hair, lint, pollen, and other airborne contaminants.

 Teachers can control the purifier remotely via the BlueAir Friend app.
-They can adjust the fan speed, set auto mode, set a timer to fit the class schedule, or monitor air quality in real-time.
+You can adjust the fan speed, set auto mode, set a timer to fit the class schedule, or monitor air quality in real-time from a smartphone.

 For lasting performance, BlueAir chose a durable steel body.
 As such, the purifier can stand the test of time.